SilvaAriel/SilvaAriel.github.io/_posts/2020-10-03-garbage-collector.markdown

 num = null; // 2
 {% endhighlight %}

-1 - The Integer object is added to the Heap Memory, making it a live object.
-Also, the variable “num” is added to the [Stack Memory](https://www.baeldung.com/java-stack-heap#stack-memory-in-java) with a pointer to the Integer’s address in Heap Memory.
+1 - The Integer object is added to the Heap Memory.
+Also, the variable “num” is added to the [Stack Memory](https://www.baeldung.com/java-stack-heap#stack-memory-in-java) with a pointer to the Integer’s address in Heap Memory, making the Integer a live object

-2 - Now the object Integer has no reference which means it’s unreachable.
+2 - Now the Integer object has no reference which means it’s unreachable.
 It’s a dead object.
 If an unreachable object remains in the Heap Memory it might prevent JVM from allocating new objects in it.
 When this happens Java raises `java.lang.OutOfMemoryError`.

+It might look like a simple process but the Garbage Collector needs a complex strategy to deal with all the live and dead objects.

 # Tracing Strategy
 The GC work can be divided into two tasks: